-Note: An amended landscape plan, prepared by a landscape architect or qualified landscape designer shall be submitted to the Certifying
+- Note: An amended landscape plan, prepared by a landscape architect or qualified landscape designer shall be submitted to the Certifying Authority. - Reason: To ensure that the development is in accordance with the determination of Council.

-Authority.

-20. Long service levy
+25. Long service levy

 In accordance with Section 109F(i) of the Environmental Planning and Assessment Act a Construction Certificate shall not be issued until any long service levy payable under Section 34 of the Building and Construction Industry Long Service Payments Act 1986 (or where such levy is payable by instalments, the first instalment of the levy) has been paid.
 Council is authorised to accept payment.
 Where payment has been made elsewhere, proof of payment is to be provided to Council.